RosettaCommons/demos/tutorials/full_atom_vs_centroid/README.md

 core.pack.pack_missing_sidechains: packing residue number 2 because of missing atom number 6 atom name  CG ...
 ```

+>Since there is no information about the conformation of the sidechains in the centroid representation, different runs produce slightly different sidechain conformations.

 ###Full atom input when protocol expects centroid
 ####Demo
 The following demo runs the [scoring protocol](https://www.rosettacommons.org/demos/latest/tutorials/scoring/README) with an option to score the structure assuming it to be in centroid, but the input PDB supplied is full atom.